gabriellopes00/buzzl/README.md

 <h2> About Feedback.io 📚 </h2>

 <p>
   Feedback.io is being built to offer a complete platform for everyone seeing have a better control over their services, and their customers opinion about them.
-Here you can register yourself on the platform and create services, which will be able to receive feedbacks and rates from your customers.
+Here you can register yourself on the platform and create services, that will be able to receive feedbacks and rates from your customers.
 This will allow you have a contact with customers feedbacks, which can be a ISSUE, an IDEA, or OTHERS, and calculate your services NPS, knowing how your customers are evaluating your services.
-This is an open source application, which is begin built using Nodejs, including a lot of other concepts and new technologies such as Typescript, SOLID principles, Clean Architecture, DDD, TDD, Docker, PostgreSQL...
+This is an open source application, which is begin built using Nodejs, including a lot of other concepts and new technologies such as Typescript, SOLID principles, Clean Architecture, DDD, TDD, Docker, PostgreSQL, Redis...
 </p>

 ## Api Structure

 ![Clean Architecture Schema](.github/assets/clean-architecture.jpg)

 This project structure is inspired in clean architecture code structure, [by Uncle Bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-The main purpose of clean architecture is creating a strong project structure, splitting all the application in layers.
-The best advantages of using it, is create a application independent of any frameworks, tool, database or technology, being easy to handle the code, create a new features, fix any issue, or change some framework, thanks to the adapters and ports.
+The main purpose of clean architecture, hexagonal architecture, and others softwares architecture structure, is creating a **_strong_**, **_readable_**, **_understandable_** and **_maintainable_** project code, splitting all the application code in layers, each one with their own responsibilities and characteristics.
+The best advantage of using it, is create a application independent of any frameworks, tool, database or technology _(infra layer)_, being easy to handle the code, create a new features, fix any issue, or change some framework, becoming less vulnerable to changes to frameworks and libs, thanks to the adapters and ports technique, that make this frameworks being just a part of the software, and uncoupling them to the domain business rules.

 ![Clean Architecture Cone](.github/assets/clean-architecture-cone.jpg)
+As is shown in the images, the ideia is that external layers can know internal layers, but **never** the opposite, because a framework, for example, can know the entity, to execute specific tasks.
+But domain is totally independent of external libs, so it never know each lib or framework is persisting the data for example.

-#### Folders 🗂
+#### Folders Structure 🗂

 ```
 root